 Social Media Versus Print Advertising: Is Print Really Dead?

 Over the past decade, a plethora of digital platforms have materialised and quickly soared to success.
-There’s no denying that print media aficionados have subsequently striven to cling onto their art form to a degree – particularly in the realm of advertising.
+There’s no denying that print media advertising aficionados have subsequently striven to cling onto their art form to a degree – particularly in the realm of advertising.
 Web marketing has largely become the norm nowadays, overshadowing many traditional methods as the world continues to nudge its way towards those shimmering digital pillars.

-Social media is one such pillar that has garnered a significant outreach, managing to seduce billions of people across the globe.
+Social media advertising is one such pillar that has garnered a significant outreach, managing to seduce billions of people across the globe.
 Facebook, Instagram, Twitter, YouTube and LinkedIn remain among some of the most popular online channels right now, hosting millions of users each day.
 For businesses, these channels can be a hotspot for attracting the attention of consumers and reaping in hordes of new traffic.

 Indeed, the birth of social media has brought with it plenty of shiny new advantages to businesses in terms of their marketing strategies.
 Let’s take a quick squiz: